 Scheduling SurgeryHaving eye surgery can be stressful.
 There are quite a few steps involved with preparing for, completing, and healing from your surgery.
 With the experienced and professional staff of Boulder Eye Surgeons, we will help make your experience pleasant and memorable.
 Please call us at 303 444-3000 or use the contact form below to send us an email with any questions.

-BEFORE SURGERYOnce you have discussed with your physician and have decided to proceed with eye surgery, Sharon will assist you with any insurance requirements or authorizations.
+BEFORE SURGERYOnce you have discussed with your physician and have decided to proceed with eye surgery, Sharon or Julie will assist you with any insurance requirements or authorizations.
 In addition, in most cases a pre-operative history and physical will need to be performed by your primary care physician.
 This is a frequent cause of delay in surgical scheduling so it is very helpful to call your primary care doctor and schedule an appointment as soon as possible.

 Some surgeries also require medications both before and after surgery.
 Please see the appropriate section below for details regarding your specific surgery.

 DAY OF SURGERYWith the exception of laser procedures, the use of light sedation requires you to have nothing to eat or drink for a minimum of 8 hours prior to your surgery start time.
 In addition, you will need a driver to drive you to and from the Foothills Surgery Center on the day of your surgery as well as the office appointment the day after.
 Nearly all eye surgeries are elective, so if you are ill please call to discuss.
 It may be appropriate to reschedule surgery.

 AFTER SURGERYIn most cases, there should be no heavy exertion after surgery.
 In addition, water should be kept out of the eye and they eye should be protected.
 Eye drop instructions should be followed and follow-up exams are very important.